arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

---- question 19 fill here ---

-This was mainly for handling the data.
-The data was also configured using DVC for version control.
+The bukcets were mainly for handling the data.
+The data was configured using DVC for version control.
 If we got the cloud functions to work, then the buckets would also be in charge of storing relavant models and other data for the function to run.
 For this project we used Compute engines to train but it would also have been an option to use Vertex AI.
 For this we would need to upload the data inside a bucket not as DVC format.
-Even though DVC has its advanteges when it comes to changing dataset it is not necesarry for our dataset since its fixed.
+Technically our dataset would not need DVC since its fixed.
+[Bucket image](figures/our_bucket.png) [Bucket data image](figures/our_bucket_data.png)

 ### Question 20